Process through which cultural resources are made known.

 A mode is a particular form of transportation, such as automobile, transit, carpool, ship, bicycle.
 Intermodal refers to connections between modes.

 Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA)

 This landmark $155 billion federal legislation signed into law in December 1991, called for broad changes in transportation decision-making, and included major revisions to metropolitan and statewide planning processes.
 ISTEA emphasized diversity and balance of modes, as well as the preservation of existing systems over construction of new facilities.
-The law expired in September 1997, and was followed by TEA-21, which was superseded by SAFETEA-LU in August 2005.
+The law expired in September 1997, and was followed by the Transportation Equity Act for the 21st Century (TEA-21), which was superseded by the the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) in August 2005.